oanguenot/JSONgle/documentation/API.md

 ### request(string: to, string: query, object: content) -> Promise

-At anytime, a request can be send to the server to execute an action (eg: registering to a room).
+At anytime, a request can be sent to the server to execute an action (eg: registering to a room).
 For that, JSONgle offers the `request` method that is a **Promise**.

 **content** is an object representing the requested data to send.